 You can use rocks [as lumps or as slices i.e. Slate or York stone] to create a small rock garden or you can use pieces of wood such as a tree stump.
-There is no hard and fast rules.
+There are no hard and fast rules.
 I use both depending on the planting I am doing.
 If its alpines then I use rocks but if it is woodland plants then I use wood.

 Planting with Suitable Alpines

-The most important thing about choosing your alpines is to make sure that you use compatible varieties, where one will not swamp other plants and the growth rates are similar.
+The most important thing about choosing your alpines is to make sure that you use compatible varieties, where one plant will not swamp other plants and the growth rates are similar.